Mittwoch, 21. April 2021

 1. Fresedo told Zucchi: "This is from 1928, when the boys left me in Paris; I stayed and went to Paramount.
 Here is Nicolas Vaccaro, the pianist I made travel from the orchestra I had at the Casino Pigall.
 This is Juan Salvatore, bandoneon, this Carlos Esposito, also bandoneon, who was the brother of Tano Genaro Esposito, then Jose Lorito, violin, and Jean Koller, also violin, who had stayed in Paris with me.
 The others are French musicians.
 This cast played in the fabulous Ambassadeurs, where they spent four months, from which they went to Belgium in order to make the Summer season in the sophisticated beaches of Ostend, performing in the exclusive dances of the Casino Kursaal in the illuminated Belgian city”.
 It's almost certain he was talking about the same picture.

-2. Thanks to all that have contributed to analyzing the pictures and to name the musicians.
+4. Thanks to all that have contributed to analyzing the pictures and to name the musicians.
 Corrections are still accepted.
-The biggest open question is Fresedo's third violin at the Ambassadeurs, and possibly the lead of En la mala.

-3. Fresedo also told Zucchi that Minervini stayed behind in France, but the evidence shows that Minervini came back to Buenos Aires with Rizzutti.
+7. Fresedo also told Zucchi that Minervini stayed behind in France, still the evidence shows that Minervini came back to Buenos Aires with Rizzuti.
 Then he went back to Europe and was back in Buenos Aires in 1932, he got married and played in Spain, as Fresedo also mentioned.
 This is a cautionary tale on the dangers of using the stories told many years later, by the actors in these events, as hard evidence.
 It's even murkier when one takes into consideration the stories told by third-parties.

-6. Disclosures: we don't know what Fresedo played at El Garron, and the videos of Don Parker and Noble Sissle are not from 1929, but close enough to illustrate what they did for a living.
+9. Disclosures: we don't know what Fresedo played at El Garron; that's not Ramón and Rosita's real car, it's a similar model; and the videos of Don Parker and others are not from 1929, but close enough to illustrate what these artists did for a living.

 Acknowledgements